naitsok/tcr-pmhc/submission/README.md

 # Trituration

 Our team is from Russia and Finland.
-And we think bioinformatic is very cool!
+And we think bioinformatic is very cool!!!

 ### Project Description
 We are working on the `tcr-pmhc` challenge.